 About

-Deanna Ledezma, Ph.D. (she/her) is a Tejanx scholar, writer, and educator specializing in the history and theory of photography and Latinx/e contemporary art and visual culture.
-Her research investigates formations of Latinx/e and queer identities, Latin American diasporas, transnational labor histories, and genres of life writing, including artists’ books, zines, and photo-essays.
-She is currently completing her book project Unsettled Archives: Kinships and Diasporas in Latinx Photography.
+Deanna Ledezma, Ph.D., is a Tejanx scholar, writer, and educator specializing in Latinx/e photography and contemporary art, with an research focus on diasporic identity formations, notions of family and kinship, and LGBTQ+ histories.
+Her scholarship engages with critical archival studies and genres of life writing, including artists’ books, zines, and photo-essays.
+She is currently completing her book manuscript Unsettled Archives: Kinships and Diasporas in Latinx Photography.

 Creek on the family property, Bandera, Texas from the series Returning as research, 2023–present.
-Photograph for the Place as Practice Research Collective (Deanna Ledezma, Josh Rios, and Anthony Romero).
+Photograph by Deanna Ledezma with the Place as Practice Research Collective.

 Bio